USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

         Exogenous projections of size class from ‘context_new_vehicle_market.csv’

-    All vehicle attributes which are not defined as exogenous projections and not modeled internally are held constant from the base year fleet.
+    All vehicle attributes which are not explicitly projected exogenously and not modeled internally are held constant from the base year fleet.
 For example, while size class projections are provided for overall new sales in each year, the projections are not defined at the individual producer level.
 Therefore, MY2019 base year relative shares of size classes for each producer are assumed to hold constant in the future.
 As shown in the left bar chart of :numref:`al_label_fig_context_projections_applied_to_base_year_oem_a_b`, in MY2019 OEM A was more heavily focused on the Large Pickup, Small Utility, and Small Crossover classes, while OEM B was more heavily focused on the Large Utility and Midsize car classes.
 These relative differences between producers are maintained in the model during the process of applying the size class projections for new sales overall to the individual vehicle projections, and their associated producers, in the base year.
 The result is shown on the right of Figure :numref:`al_label_fig_context_projections_applied_to_base_year_oem_a_b`.
 The combined sales of OEM A and OEM B will match the overall new sales size class shares from :numref:`al_label_fig_context_projections_size_class_share`, while retaining the relative tendency for OEM A and OEM B to produce different size class mixes.

     .. _al_label_fig_context_projections_applied_to_base_year_oem_a_b:
     .. figure:: _static/al_figures/context_projections_applied_to_base_year_oem_a_b.png